top of page

 Ostara brings new beginnings, fertility, rebirth and renewal to the Celtic Wheel.
 This is the time of each year when the natural world is coming alive, the sun is growing in strength, and the days become longer and warmer.

-Named after the Germanic goddess of the spring and the dawn, Ostara sparks what we were manifesting during the Imbolic and transforming that with abundant fertility.
+Named after the Germanic goddess of the spring and the dawn, Ostara sparks what we were manifesting during the Imbolc and transforming that with abundant fertility.
 This typically occurs on either March 21 or 22nd in the Northern Hemisphere.
+Consider Ostara excellent inspiration for initiating a head to toe detox or time to shake off stagnant vibes.
+Perhaps you've even been in a toxic relationship, whether a lover, colleague, or friend.
+Maybe you're feeling out of alignment; now is the perfect opportunity to invoke the restorative energy of the season to help release, reconnect, renew, and bloom.

-There are a number of ways Ostara can be celebrated, but it is typically the time that marks the beginning of spring and the fertility of the land.
+There are a number of ways Ostara can be celebrated, and this may be instead of the religious Easter celebration, or alongside, but it is typically the time that marks the beginning of spring and the fertility of the land.
 We welcome agricultural changes, such as the ground becoming warmer and the emergence of plants.
-Here are a few suggestions, and of course, adapt them to your preference.
+Historically, generations of people would make an offering to any one of the goddess that represented the spirit of the season, whether Ostara, Flora, or Hara Ke.
+These goddesses were a representation of the teachings, the culture, the challenges, and the fears of their time.

 Of course, setting up your altar, or as many families do - your fireplace mantel or your dining room table.
 My altar is more my dresser or my bedside table.
 This is a great time to celebrate the balance of light and dark that marks the beginning of spring.
 It is a time to celebrate new life and rebirth - not only the physical embodiment of renewal but the spiritual as well.